Devjibs/easy-social-auth/README.md

 import { SocialAuthService } from 'easy-social-auth';
 import { IGoogleConfig, IFacebookConfig } from 'easy-social-auth/interfaces/config.interface';

-// Instantiate only the Google strategy const socialAuthService = new SocialAuthService();
+// only the Google strategy will initialize if only it's env values are provided const socialAuthService = new SocialAuthService();

 if (socialAuthService.googleStrategy) {